First HETDEX Spectroscopic Determinations of Ly$\alpha$ and UV Luminosity Functions at $z=2-3$: Bridging a Gap Between

-We multiply the $M_\mathrm{UV}$ of the UV LF in Figure \ref{fig:LFuv} by $f_\mathrm{flux,AGN}$, obtaining the type 1 AGN UV LFs as shown in Figure \ref{fig:LFuv_fit}.
-Our results reach the very faint end of UV absolute magnitude at $M_\mathrm{UV} \sim\ -20$ and agree well with \citet{bon07}.
-We also compare our LFs at $z = 2-3$ with those at low redshifts, the type 1 AGN UV LF at $0.1<z<0.4$ \citep{kul19} and type 1 Seyfert UV LF at $0<z<0.15$ \citep{hao05}.
-In Figure \ref{fig:LFuv_fit}, a strong evolution of type 1 AGN UV LFs is identified.
-At the bright end with $M_\mathrm{UV}<-22$, we reproduce previous results that show the decrease of number density towards low redshift.
-At the faint end with $M_\mathrm{UV} > -22$, our results show that the number density increases towards low redshift.
-Such a decrease (increase) of bright (faint) AGN number density towards low redshift can be interpreted as the AGN downsizing effect.
-First identified in X-ray studies \citep[e.g.,][]{hasinger08,silverman08}, the AGN downsizing effect was observed in the UV LF only in the bright regime with $M_\mathrm{UV} \lesssim -21$ \citep[e.g.,][]{hopkins07,croom09,ikeda12}.
-Our results provide evidence of the AGN downsizing effect for the very faint AGN with the absolute UV magnitude down to $M_\mathrm{UV} \sim -20$.
-The AGN downsizing effect may be connected with the quenching of massive galaxies that are observed in the local universe \citep[e.g.,][]{granato04,merloni04}.
-Massive BHs, which reside in massive host-galaxies, grow at a high accretion rate and make up the bright end of the AGN UV LFs at $z \sim\ 2-3$.
+The AGN downsizing effect may be connected with the quenching of massive galaxies that are observed in the local universe (e.g., \citealt{granato04,merloni04}).
+Massive BHs, which reside in massive host-galaxies, grow at a high accretion rate and make up the bright end of the AGN UV LFs at $z~\sim~2-3$.
 Towards lower redshift, the intense AGN activity in massive galaxies may gradually dispel gas from DM halos, resulting in the halt of star formation in the host galaxies as well as the decrease of BH accretion rate.
 The AGN become dimmer and populate the faint end of the UV LF.
-On the other hand, the moderate AGN feedback from less massive BHs would allow the host galaxies to keep their gas, supplying fuel to both star formation and BH accretion \citep[e.g.,][]{babic07,hirschmann14}.
+On the other hand, the moderate AGN feedback from less massive BHs would allow the host galaxies to keep their gas, supplying fuel to both star formation and BH accretion (e.g., \citealt{babic07,hirschmann14}).

+To further investigate the redshift evolution of Ly$\alpha$ and UV LFs within in $z\sim 2-3$, a larger sample of LAE is needed.
+These analyses will be presented in our future studies that incorporate forthcoming HETDEX data release.